zhiburt/tabled/README.md

 ## Usage

 To print a list of structs or enums as a table your types should implement the the `Tabled` trait or derive it with a `#[derive(Tabled)]` macro.
+Most of the default types implement the trait out of the box.

 ```rust
 use tabled::{Tabled, Table};